King Returns To Jordan After Participating In 79Th UNGA

 Date

-King Abdullah II returned to Jordan on Thursday after heading Jordan's delegation at the 79th UNGA in New York.
+AMMAN - his majesty King Abdullah returned to Jordan on Thursday after heading Jordan's delegation at the 79th UNGA in New York, according to a Royal Court statement.

-His Majesty delivered Jordan's address at the UNGA plenary session and held meetings with heads of state and delegations, as well as heads of economic institutions and humanitarian organisations.
+His Majesty delivered Jordan's address at the UNGA plenary session and held meetings with heads of state and delegation, as well as heads of economic institutions and humanitarian organisations.

 His Majesty's efforts, during the visit, focused on mobilising the international community to end escalation in the region and stop the Israeli war on Gaza and Lebanon, while bolstering the humanitarian response in the Strip.